The New York Times Company Earnings Call Transcripts

 -

-Strong Q1 results featured 14% digital subscription revenue growth, 250,000 net new digital subscribers, and robust digital ad gains.
-Free cash flow and shareholder returns were solid, with guidance pointing to continued revenue and margin expansion.
+Strong Q1 results featured 14% digital subscription revenue growth, 250,000 net new digital subscribers, and robust advertising gains.
+Free cash flow reached $90 million, with continued disciplined investment and shareholder returns.

 -